Love U

-"Love U" is a song by South Korean singer Chungha, serving as the lead single of her third EP, Blooming Blue.
+"Love U" is a song by South Korean singer Chung Ha, serving as the lead single of her third EP, Blooming Blue.

 Composition

-The breezy “Love U” is guided by fizzy synths and bright melodies as Chungha expresses her desire.
+The breezy “Love U” is guided by fizzy synths and bright melodies as Chung Ha expresses her desire.
 “I just wanna, wanna love you,” she croons during the chorus.

 Music video

-In the music video for "Love U," Chungha is seen reflecting on the passion that she feels and wishing upon falling stars and glowing stones as she dreams of her romance.
+In the music video for "Love U," Chung Ha is seen reflecting on the passion that she feels and wishing upon falling stars and glowing stones as she dreams of her romance.
 Much of the song is relayed as the singer spends time looking into the camera, ostensibly acting as the perspective of her beloved, roaming around looking at nature, and performing the song's vibrant, hip-shaking choreography.